 Some online hate is so bad that we stop our regular activity to see it removed.
-The Holocaust denial page “The Untold History” is one such page.
-Please take a moment to help secure the removal of this vile page.
+The Holocaust denial page “The Untold History” was one such page.
 Social media is a powerful tool and that power should not be used to take content like this viral.
 Social media companies, that have such a major impact on our daily lives, need to behave in a socially responsible manner and to be held accountable when they fail to live up to the standards society expect.

 OHPI was founded in January 2012 and is Australia’s first harm prevention charity dedicated to the problem of online hate.
 We not only get hate removed, we also make the social media companies accountable and recommend ways they can improve their effectiveness in preventing and more rapidly removing hate.
 Your support, by liking our page (https://www.facebook.com/onlinehate), encouraging others to join us, and donating to support our activities, are what make our work both possible and effective.

 This briefing is in 5 parts: